Introduction

 Even if sustainability isn’t at the top of your priority list right now, there are benefits to updating your infrastructure with modern solutions.
 Many IT components naturally become less efficient with age, and legacy equipment in general may not be as efficient as more modern solutions.
 Updating to solutions that run more effectively and efficiently can equate to reducing energy consumption and contributing to overall sustainability goals, especially if you implement a monitoring system that allows you to track and measure your department’s energy consumption.
 With a monitoring system, you can also support a stronger lifecycle for your IT network by keeping tabs on the health and performance of your equipment, stretching components to their optimal lifespan.

-How to create a future-proof path for modernizing IT infrastructure for education
+How to Create a Future-proof Path for Modernizing IT Infrastructure for Education

 As an IT professional, it’s more than likely you’re dealing with some, if not all, of the challenges currently impacting the K-12 education sector.
 You also know by now that modernizing your IT infrastructure can help you better address those challenges and prepare for the future ahead with resilience and agility.
-So, the question is: how can you modernize your IT infrastructure?
+So, how can you modernize your IT infrastructure?

 First, take inventory of your servers and networking gear